Ivona Fialková

-Ivona Fialková (born 22 November 1994) is a Slovak biathlete.
+Ivona Fialková (born 22 November 1994) is a former Slovak biathlete.
 She was born in Brezno.
 She has competed in the Biathlon World Cup, and represented Slovakia at the Biathlon World Championships 2016.
 Her older sister Paulína Fialková is also Slovak biathlete.
+She retired at the end of the 2022/23 season.

 Biathlon results

 All results are sourced from the International Biathlon Union.